Team6Games/ue4-style-guide/README.md

 ### 7.4 Textures Should Be Grouped Correctly ![#](https://img.shields.io/badge/lint-unsupported-red.svg)

 Every texture has a Texture Group property used for LODing, and this should be set correctly based on its use.
 For example, all UI textures should belong in the UI texture group.

-## Amendments

-We encourage you to fork this guide and change the rules to fit your team's style guide.
-Below, you may list some amendments to the style guide.
-This allows you to periodically update your style guide without having to deal with merge conflicts.

 # };